wttech/aet/documentation/src/main/wiki/Dictionary.md

 a default client application for the AET system that is used to trigger the execution of the *Test Suite*.

 *Amazon Web Services*
-Cloud computing services where the AET environment can be deployed to.
+cloud computing services where the AET environment can be deployed to.

 *Apache Karaf*
 see *Karaf*.